-The local Central Credit Committee (CCC) monitors the Bank's credit portfolios, risk procedures, policies and credit standards.
+The CCC monitors the Bank's credit portfolios, risk procedures, policies and credit standards.

-The local Central Credit Committee under the guidance of the Group Credit Management Committee (GCMC) is the Bank's independent risk control unit that validates the Bank's regulatory credit capital models and IFRS 9 impairment models as well as champions the Basel III and IFRS 9 methodologies across the Bank to ensure consistency in the credit rating process.
+The CCC under the guidance of the Group Credit Management Committee (GCMC) is the Bank's independent risk control unit that validates the Bank's regulatory credit capital models and IFRS 9 impairment models as well as champions the Basel III and IFRS 9 methodologies across the Bank to ensure consistency in the credit rating process.

-The local Central Credit Committee (CCC) calculates and consolidates credit regulatory and economic capital.
-CCC maintains and enhances the Credit Portfolio Management (CPM) system and credit risk calculation engine system, developed in-house, as well as test and implement all credit regulatory model updates.
-CCC calculates and consolidates the IFRS 9 impairment calculations across the Bank.
+The CCC calculates and consolidates credit regulatory and economic capital.
+The CCC maintains and enhances the Credit Portfolio Management (CPM) system and credit risk calculation system, developed in-house, as well as test and implement all credit regulatory model updates.
+The CCC calculates and consolidates the IFRS 9 impairment calculations across the Bank.